• Skip to content

 Sports performance

-Following 15 years at the University of Glasgow, Scotland where he created the largest known DNA biobank from world-class athletes, Professor Yannis Pitsiladis has set up new state-of-the-art laboratories at the University of Brighton in human systems biology with special applications to elite sport, sports medicine and sports nutrition.
+State-of-the-art laboratories at the University of Brighton investigate human systems biology with special applications to elite sport, sports medicine and sports nutrition.

 The SUB2 marathon project is the first dedicated international research initiative made up of specialist multidisciplinary scientists from academia, elite athletes and strategic industry partners with the aim to promote clean marathon running i.e. high performance marathon running without doping.